marianmeres/fsm/README.md

 **_entry**, **_exit**

 Optional lifecycle hooks executed when entering or exiting a state during a transition.
-During this phase the FSM can trigger another transition (by sending an event).
+During this phase it can trigger another transition (by sending an event).

 ## FSM happy execution flow